-Alternatives to deprivation of liberty are integral to a rights-based response to children in conflict with the law; Article 40 (4) of the UNCRC directs that there should be a range of measures available.
-Such alternatives can include anything that does not fully restrict the liberty of a child.
-It is also important that any alternative measure available is flexible to meet the needs of individual children in line with GIRFEC and does not merely seek to fit children into a one-size fits all response.
-Responses must consider the needs of not just the child in the context of their circumstances and support systems but also the needs of those support systems.
+Provision of supports, services and interventions that serve as alternatives to deprivation of liberty are integral to a rights-based response to children in conflict with the law, with Article 40(4) of the UNCRC calling for such provision to be made available to children.
+Such alternatives could include anything that does not fully restrict the liberty of a child and thus a great deal of flexibility and creativity is possible.
+It is also important that any alternative measures are able to meet the needs of individual children in line with GIRFEC and do not merely seek to fit children into a one-size fits all response.
+Responses must not merely consider the needs of the child, their circumstances and support systems, but also reflect on the needs of those delivering the support to the child or young person.